Nuclear Power in Japan

 May 2014 Sept 2018 Oct 2018 UR UR

-The NRA approved a 20-year licence extension (beyond the 40-year initial licence period) in Nov 2018.
-Work on safety measures including the installation of specialized safety facility (SSF) to be completed in September 2024.
+The NRA approved a 20-year licence extension (beyond the 40-year initial licence period) in November 2018.
+Work on safety measures including the installation of specialized safety facility (SSF) was to be completed in September 2024.
 In October 2023 JAPC suspended construction works for the unit when multiple gaps near the seawall’s steel reinforcement pillars were discovered.
 JAPC had originally planned to restart Tokai 2 by 2025.

 Tomari 1 OP